toupper/Warhol/README.md

 ```
 ## Manually

-You can also integrate Alamofire into your project manually.
+You can also integrate Warhol into your project manually.

 #### Embedded Framework